Ex-Binance CEO Changpeng Zhao asks judge to let him leave U.S. before sentencing for money laundering

 Attorneys for former Binance CEO Changpeng Zhao are asking a federal judge to permit the founder of the cryptocurrency trading platform to return to his home in the United Arab Emirates before he is sentenced in the U.S. after pleading guilty to money laundering earlier this week.

 Zhao, who stepped down from Binance as part of a $4.3 billion settlement with the Department of Justice, faces up to 10 years in prison.
-Although Zhao's plea deal stipulated that he be allowed to fly home to his family while awaiting sentencing next year, prosecutors have urged U.S. District Judge Richard Jones to bar him from leaving.
+A separate ruling from a magistrate gave Zhao the OK to travel home, but DOJ prosecutors are now urging U.S. District Judge Richard Jones to bar Zhao from leaving.

 Lawyers representing Zhao, who holds dual citizenship in Canada and the UAE, filed a motion on Thursday in the Western District of Washington in Seattle, saying that he doesn't represent a flight risk and noting that he willingly appeared in court to plead guilty to the charges.